Another short-lived, overfunded startup is shutting down: Primary Data

 If “PD shuts down,” he told us, “it’s very sad because of how much good technology has been developed by them for so long.”

-Pictured above: Cofounder David Flynn pictured on Primary Data’s site in better days (November 2017).Featured Image: Saleh Al Obeidi/AFP/GETTY IMAGES
+Pictured above: Co-founder David Flynn pictured on Primary Data’s site in better days (November 2017).Featured Image: Saleh Al Obeidi/AFP/GETTY IMAGES

 0